 - Attend an ACEND-approved supervised clinical program

 - Pass the Commission of Dietic Registration Examination

 - Maintain their CDR-approved status by accumulating continuing professional education credits.

-RDs often work in hospitals and other clinical environments and may also have their own private practices.
+RDs often work in hospitals and other clinical environments and may also have private practices.

-In short, RDs are the heavy hitters of this avenue of the health and fitness industry.
+In short, RDs are the heavy hitters in this health and fitness industry avenue.

 They are highly qualified and are just a small step away from being doctors.